 The rash of measles, also known as rubeola, starts on the head and spreads to the trunk and extremities over a few days, similar to the way the current measles outbreak started in California and has spread to at last count 14 states.

 What is measles?
 It used to be one of the “childhood diseases” that most of us over age 55 years contracted as children, prior to the use of the vaccine.
 It is caused by a virus in the Paramyxoviridae family and spread by person to person contact.
-Symptoms include

-cough, nasal drainage, reddened, inflamed eyes, and a rash as pictured below.
+Symptoms of measles include cough, nasal drainage, reddened, inflamed eyes, and a rash as pictured below.